-In the event that a suicide occurs or is attempted on campus, the School Leader or designee shall follow the crisis intervention procedures contained in the KIPP SoCal School Crisis Response Handbook.
+In the event that a suicide occurs or is attempted on campus, the School Leader or designee shallfollow the crisis intervention procedures contained in the KIPP SoCal Public Schools School Crisis Response Handbook.

-After consultation with Chief Academic Officer and/or Associate Director of Mental Health, School Leader, and the student's parents/guardians about facts that may be divulged in accordance with the laws governing confidentiality of student record information, the School Leader or Administrative Designee may provide students, parents/guardians, and team members with information, counseling, and/or referrals to community agencies as needed.
+After consultation with Chief of Schools and/or Director of Mental Health, School Leader, and the student's parents/caregivers about facts that may be divulged in accordance with the laws governing confidentiality of student record information, the School Leader or Administrative Designee may provide students, parents/guardians, and team members with information, counseling, and/or referrals to community agencies as needed.
 School team members may receive assistance from School Counselors or other mental health professionals in determining how best to discuss the suicide or attempted suicide with students.